prototypefund/Digital_Bargeld-docs/core/api-wire.rst

   :status 200 OK:
     The request has been correctly handled, so the funds have been transferred to the recipient's account.
 The body is a `TransactionResponse`
-  :status 400 Bad Request: The bank replies with a `BankError` object.
+  :status 400 Bad Request: The bank replies with an `ErrorDetail` object.
-  :status 406 Not Acceptable: The request had wrong currency; the bank replies with a `BankError` object.
   :status 409 Conflict:
     A transaction with the same ``transaction_uid`` but different transaction details has been submitted before.